So many of us set fitness goals but fail to achieve them.

 2) Focus on mastery over performance

-This isn’t to say that performance goals are useless, necessarily, but only that they might be better combined with mastery goals.
+However, it is to say that performance goals might be better combined with mastery goals.

 3) Prioritize goals that are intrinsically motivating

 Intrinsically motivating goals are those that you find inherently rewarding regardless of the outcome.

 That is, they’re goals you pursue simply for pleasure or satisfaction in the working toward the goal.

 Setting such goals can help you keep going when things get challenging